awwx/meteor-appcache/README.md

 - [ ] Client-side error logging and reporting that works offline and across page reloads.

-- [ ] "online" directory for assets too big to be cached.
+- [ ] "online-only" directory for assets too big to be cached.

 - [ ] Option to specify additional URLs to be cached (e.g. images from another domain such as a CDN).